Collect diagnostic information

 Before you can use Citrix Diagnostic Facility to capture trace logs, ensure that it is available with the Citrix product or component that is used on the device, virtual desktop, or Citrix server whose profiles you want to monitor.

 The Access Management Console and Delivery Services Console contain a powerful tool, Citrix Diagnostic Facility, which gathers and packages trace logs.
-These can be valuable when Citrix Support diagnose problems in your deployment.
+The trace logs can be valuable when Citrix Support diagnose problems in your deployment.

 - In the Access Management Console or Delivery Services Console, start generating a trace log using the procedure in Knowledge Center article CTX104578.

-- When selecting which modules to trace, choose one or all of the following Profile Management modules:
+- When selecting which modules to trace, choose one or all the following Profile Management modules:

 - UPM_Service.
 Records each time the Profile Management Service was invoked (for example, at logon, at logoff, or when mid-session synchronization operations or periodic maintenance takes place).